nspcc-dev/neofs-node/docs/cli-adm.md

 - `force-new-epoch` increments NeoFS epoch number and executes new epoch handlers in NeoFS nodes.

+- `renew-domain` updates expiration date of the given domain for one year.

 - `refill-gas` transfers sidechain GAS to the specified wallet.

 - `update-contracts` updates contracts to a new version.